HeavyMedl/lists/README.md

 ------
 **Description**: Argument 1 is the prefix.
 Argument 2 is the target.
 The arguments must be of the same type.
 This function drops the prefix from the target and returns the representation as an Array of Numbers or an Array of Strings.

-**Signature Definition**: Give arg 1 an Array of Numbers or String.
-Give arg 2 an Array of Numbers or String.
+**Signature Definition**: Give arg 1 an Array of Numbers or a String.
+Give arg 2 an Array of Numbers or a String.
 Get an Array of Numbers or an Array of Strings.

 **Example Usage**: